Skip to main content

 Orientation to Online Learning (non-credit)

 An online orientation to Loyola's learning platforms and tools that includes strategies for student success for online learning.
 This orientation must be completed within the first week of beginning the first course.
-Students will be automatically enrolled for this course by the Director of Program Operations.
+You will be automatically enrolled for this course by the Director of Program Operations.

 0 credits, runs every semester